star210/Fusor/README.md

 STAGE 1 (No automation, control by serial, No web interface yet)

 - Serial displays all debug and status code
-- OLED copys serial output
+- OLED copys serial output?
-- Pump and Transformer relays faceplate button control
+- Pump and Transformer relays faceplate button control or serial control
 - Serial read out for all sensors in RAW and Volts
 - Serial readout of pressure sensor using interpolated lookup table
-- Web slider for variac PID input
+- Serial voltage setpoint for variac motor PID
 - Serial readout of temp sensors
 - SD card test only
-- OK / ALARM state that needs a reset by power cycle.
+- OK / ALARM state that needs a reset by serial letter.
 OLED and Serial to display ALARM code/reason

 STAGE 2 (Web monitoring, control by website)